 Aging of the Eyelids

 Eyelid fullness can be noted as early as one’s 20’s and 30’s.
 When present at a young age, it is often due to genetics and consists of bulging fat.
-As you age into the 40’s and 50’s, the eyelid skin loses it elasticity and becomes lax, crepey and wrinkled.
+As you age into the ’40s and ’50s, the eyelid skin loses elasticity and becomes lax, creepy, and wrinkled.
 The fibrous tissue that supports the fat compartments inside the orbit(eye socket) also loosens, causing the orbital fat to protrude and appear as bulges or bags around the eyes.
-“Eye bags” are common in the inner corner of the upper eyelids, the outer corner of the lower eyelids as well as all along the upper and lower eyelids.
-These changes can give a tired, sad or angry look to the face.
-The eyes can even appear smaller, slit-like or droopy.
-Since everyone ages differently, heaviness of the upper eyelid area can sometimes be the result of sagging eyebrows rather than aging upper eyelids.
+“Eye bags” are common in the inner corner of the upper eyelids, the outer corner of the lower eyelids, and along the central upper and lower eyelids.
+These changes can give a tired, sad, or angry look to the face.
+The eyes can even appear smaller, slit-like, or droopy.
+Since everyone ages differently, heaviness above the eyes is sometimes due to sagging eyebrows rather than aging upper eyelids.
 Dr. Mandal can determine the proper cause of your eyelid fullness and tailor treatment to your specific needs.

 Palm Beach Blepharoplasty

-Palm Beach eyelid surgery, also known as blepharoplasty, is a surgical procedure in which loose skin, protruding fat and/or muscle is removed from the upper and/or lower eyelids.
-There are several surgical approaches to eyelid surgery, depending on each person’s unique aging process as well as the amount of fat and/or skin to be removed.
+Palm Beach eyelid surgery, also known as blepharoplasty, is a surgical procedure in which loose skin, protruding fat, and/or muscle is removed from the upper and/or lower eyelids.
+There are several surgical approaches to eyelid lift surgery, depending on each person’s unique aging as well as the amount of fat and/or skin to be removed.

-The aesthetic goals of upper eyelid surgery are to reduce lid fullness, make the lid more visible and add depth and definition to the natural upper eyelid sulcus.
+The aesthetic goals of upper eyelid surgery are to reduce lid fullness, make the lid more visible and add depth as well as definition to the natural upper eyelid sulcus.
 The incision is well hidden in your natural upper eyelid crease.
 Excess skin and bulging fat are then removed.
-The incision is closed with a very fine suture using subcuticular stitches which are taken out in 3 – 5 days.
-The final result reveals a more youthful, refreshed and rested appearance.
+The incision is closed with a very fine suture with the placement of subcuticular stitches which are taken out in 3 – 5 days.
+The final result reveals a more youthful, refreshed, and rested appearance.

 The aesthetic goals of lower eyelid surgery are to smooth out wrinkles, remove excess skin and flatten bulges without hollowing the lower eyelid area.
 Surgery is performed using various methods, the choice of which depends on the degree of skin and/or fat removed.
-Unlike an upper eyelid lift, the site of the incision in lower eyelid surgery varies with the patient and, in large part, depends on whether skin is to be removed.
+Unlike an upper eyelid lift, the incision site in lower eyelid surgery varies with the patient and, in large part, depends on whether the skin is to be removed.

 Standard Lower Lid Blepharoplasty

-This lower eyelid lift is designed for patients with significantly more loose skin and/or bulging fat of the lower eyelids.
-Compared to Pinch Blepharoplasty, a standard blepharoplasty incision is longer yet still well hidden just under the lower eyelash line.
-Skin and underlying muscle are lifted to access bulging fat which is removed.
+The standard lower eyelid lift is designed for patients with more significant loose skin and/or bulging fat of the lower eyelids.
+Compared to pinch blepharoplasty, a standard blepharoplasty incision is longer, yet still well hidden just under the lower eyelash line.
+Skin and underlying muscle are elevated together as a flap to access bulging fat which is removed.
 Excess skin and muscle are also excised.
 The incision is closed with very fine sutures.
-The stitches are then removed within 3 to 5 days.
+The stitches are removed 3 to 5 days later.

-This lower eyelid lift is ideally suited for patients who primarily have bulging fat with no significant loose or excess skin and mainly bulging fat is present.
-Unlike the skin incisions of pinch and standard blepharoplasty above, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
+This lower eyelid lift is ideally suited for patients who primarily have bulging fat with no significant loose or excess skin.
+Unlike the skin incisions seen in a pinch and standard blepharoplasty, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
 The eye itself is protected during surgery.
-Because the incisions are internally placed, there are no sutures to remove and no visible scars.
-The eyelid muscle’s integrity and overall lid support are also better preserved.
-Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering the skin, muscle and fibrous support of the lower eyelid.
-This procedure can effectively reduce the eyelid “bags” with less tissue disruption, lower risk and faster recovery.
+Because the incisions are internally placed, there are no sutures to remove and no external, visible scars.
+Eyelid muscle integrity and overall lid support are also better preserved.
+Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering or disrupting the skin, muscle, and fibrous support layer of the lower eyelid.
+This procedure can effectively reduce eyelid “bags” with less tissue disruption, lower risk, and faster recovery.

 Combined Transconjunctival and Pinch Blepharoplasty

-Sometimes, transconjunctival blepharoplasty is combined with a pinch blepharoplasty when excess skin and fatty bags are both present.
-One must be realistic and expect a mild to modest improvement.
+Sometimes, transconjunctival lower lid blepharoplasty is combined with a pinch blepharoplasty of the upper eyelids when excess skin and fat bags are both present.
+One must be realistic and expect a modest improvement.

 Combined Upper and Lower Lid Blepharoplasty

 People often age simultaneously in both their upper and lower eyelids.
-In such cases, both and upper and lower lid blepharoplasty are performed at the same time.
+In such cases, both upper and lower lid blepharoplasty is performed at the same time.

 Many of our Palm Beach Gardens & West Palm Beach eyelid surgery patients actually need a brow lift.
 Sometimes, upper eyelid fullness is mainly due to sagging eyebrows rather than excess skin and fat of the actual eyelid itself.
 A plastic surgeon with keen judgment recognizes this presentation and may recommend a browlift as the treatment of choice as opposed to an upper eyelid lift.

-While blepharoplasty is a very safe procedure, there are pre-operative conditions that may increase the risks of blepharoplasty:
+While our Palm Beach blepharoplasty is a very safe procedure, certain pre-operative conditions may increase the risks from blepharoplasty:

-- A loose lower eyelid (not eyelid skin) that does not snap back after being pulled away from the eyeball
+- A loose lower eyelid that does not snap back after being pulled away from the eyeball

 - Scleral show (the white area of the eyeball between the lower lid and the pupil edge is more visible than average when looking straight ahead)

-- Bulging or protruding eyeballs (proptosis or exopthalmos)
+- Bulging or protruding eyeballs (proptosis or exophthalmos)

-While none of these risk factors are absolute contraindications to having blepharoplasty, they should be taken in consideration.
+These risk factors are not necessarily absolute contraindications to blepharoplasty, but they should be taken into strong consideration.
 A personalized consultation with Dr. Mandal can provide you with a thorough understanding of whether you are a candidate for blepharoplasty and what it can do for you.
 Dr. Mandal tailors the choice of eyelid and brow procedure to your lifestyle and individual needs.
-During your facial consultation, she will address your concerns, review your options and discuss realistic expectations.
-You will also have the opportunity to see before and after photos.

 Downtime & Recovery

 Getting Eyelid surgery or blepharoplasty in Palm Beach Gardens by Dr. Mandal is an outpatient procedure.
-After surgery, patients are discharged to the comfort of their own home.
-No postsurgical dressings are used.
-Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal at one week, being easily concealed with makeup.
+After surgery, patients are discharged to the comfort of their own homes.
+There are no postsurgical dressings.
+Because the eyelid skin is thin, bruising and swelling are to be expected but are typically minimal after one week, and easily concealable with makeup.

-- Aggressive use of prescribed saline eye drops and eye ointment
+- Aggressive application of saline eye drops and eye-lubricating gel

-Fortunately, bruising does not correlate with pain as most patients experience minimal discomfort after eyelid surgery.
-While prescription pain medication is given, most patients switch to either plain Tylenol or stop all pain medications within 1-2 days after the procedure.
-All sutures are removed between 3 and 5 days postoperatively.
-Typically, patients feel comfortable being seen in public at one week.
-Most can also return to nonexertional activities at this time.
-Straining, lifting and strenuous activity should be avoided for several weeks.
-Once healed, you can reveal a refreshed, more youthful eyelid contour which can take up to 5-15 years off your face.
+Bruising and swelling do not correlate with pain as most patients experience minimal discomfort after eyelid surgery.
+While prescription pain medication is given, most patients switch to plain Tylenol or stop all pain medications within 1-2 days after surgery.
+Sutures are removed between 3 and 5 days postoperatively.
+Typically, patients feel comfortable being seen in public for one week.
+Most can also return to non-exertional activities at this time.
+Straining, lifting, and strenuous activity should be avoided for at least several weeks.
+Once healed, a more refreshed, youthful eyelid contour which can take 5-15 years off your face is revealed.

-Dr. Mandal most commonly performs upper and lower eyelid surgery with local anesthesia in her Palm Gardens surgical suite.
-Using advanced local anesthetic techniques, the patient is awake during the procedure, but feels no pain.
+Dr. Mandal performs most of her upper and lower eyelid surgery with local anesthesia in her Palm Gardens surgical suite.
+Using advanced local anesthetic techniques, the patient is awake during the entire procedure but feels no pain.
 Oral sedatives are prescribed during surgery if needed.
-While blepharoplasty can also be performed using general anesthesia or intravenous sedation also known as “twilight sleep”, more aggressive anesthesia is reserved for special situations.
+While blepharoplasty can also be performed with general anesthesia or intravenous sedation, also known as “twilight sleep”, more aggressive anesthesia is reserved for special situations.
 The use of local anesthesia not only reduces patient risk but is also more cost-effective.